-Doctor's Notes on DVT (Deep Vein Thrombosis, Blood Clot in the Leg) Warning Signs, Symptoms, Causes, and Treatments
+Doctor's Notes on DVT (Deep Vein Thrombosis, Blood Clot in the Leg) Warning Signs and Symptoms

 Deep vein thrombosis (DVT) is a condition in which blood clots (thrombi, singular = thrombus) for in the deep veins of the extremities, usually the legs.
 There are a number of potential causes of DVT.
 Causes include broken bones, other trauma to a limb, immobility (such as prolonged bedrest or long flights), medications, smoking, genetic predisposition, and certain cancers.